GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 # Testing
 Testing of the website was ongoing throughout the development process.
 I used the developer tools in chrome and firefox to test all aspect of the site including its responsiveness.
 ## Automated testing
-The automated testing of the website HTML code was carried out using [Validator w3](https://validator.w3.org/nu/), the results are shown below
+The automated testing of the website HTML code was carried out using [Validator w3](https://validator.w3.org/nu/), all html pages passed without any errors or warnings, the results are shown below

 * [404.html results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgarydolan.github.io%2Fci-p1-adopt-a-dog-ireland%2F404.html)
 * [about-us.html results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgarydolan.github.io%2Fci-p1-adopt-a-dog-ireland%2Fabout-us.html)